lengarvey/ansible-vagrant-rails-buildbox/README.md

 ## Credit

-Much credit goes to BuildBox for providing a Docker file which I cribbed most of the Ansible playbook from.
+Much credit goes to BuildBox for providing a [Docker file](https://github.com/buildboxhq/buildbox-docker/blob/master/Dockerfile) which I cribbed most of the Ansible playbook from.

-Also reInteractive has provided me the time to work on Open source stuff and learning on Fridays.
+Also [reInteractive](http://reinteractive.net) has provided me the time to work on Open source stuff and learning on Fridays.
 Which is pretty fantastic.
+If you're a Rails developer or designer in Australia and looking for a good place to work.
+Talk to me: [@lgarvey](https://twitter.com)

 ## TODO: